 As I said above, we spent time each day going over the material in this unit.
 Some things were new and challenging for my kids.
 As with most of our units, I’m sure we’ll have to return to this material again in a couple of years!

-We did this unit directly after our States of Matter Unit.
 This Physical and Chemical Properties of Matter Unit was mainly for my older two kids who are currently 10 and 13, Grades 6 and 8.
-This packet is 45+ pages.
+This packet is 50+ pages.

 Once you pay for this packet, you will immediately receive a link to download this file (which will open in a browser window).
 You will also receive an email from Sendowl (the service I use), which will have a link you can click on to download the Properties of Matter unit.
 (It will go to the Paypal address you provided and will say, “You can download your digital products…” with a clickable link.
 It may take a few moments to arrive.)
 Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
 You can also reach me by using the contact form on the blog or by replying to the email from SendOwl.